This recipe for British strawberry jelly is not jam or fruit spread as it is known in the States, it is the term for a fruit-flavored gelatin dessert.

 A strawberry jelly is the stuff of childhood dreams.
 Sunday afternoon tea is never right without one, and as the base of a trifle, it is a classic.

-- Pulp the remaining strawberries with a hand blender or place into a food processor or blender.
-Place the strawberry pulp into a large basin and pour over the cooled sugar and water syrup.
-Cover with a clean cloth and leave to infuse for a minimum of thirty minutes, longer if you have the time, up to two hours.
+- Transfer the purée to a large bowl and pour over the cooled sugar-water syrup.
+Cover with a clean cloth and let infuse for a minimum of 30 minutes or, if you have the time, up to 2 hours.

 - Once infused, pass the strawberry mixture through a fine sieve to remove any of the strawberry pulp and seeds.
 Set aside.

 - Place 1/4 cup/75 ml cold water into a small dish and sprinkle the powdered gelatin into the water and leave untouched for 5 minutes.

 - Heat 1 cup of the strained strawberry-sugar syrup mixture in a small saucepan.
 Stir in the gelatin-water mixture and simmer very gently (do not allow to boil) until the gelatin has completely dissolved.
 Stir this into the remaining strawberry-sugar syrup.

 - Transfer to a 3-cup/900-ml gelatin mold and place into the refrigerator and let set.
 This will take a couple of hours but it is best to leave it overnight.
 The jelly is ready when it wobbles just slightly.
 You don't want it to be too hard because the fun of the jelly is in the wobble.

 - To serve, decorate the jelly with the remaining whole strawberries and serve with fresh cream, ice cream, or custard.
 You also garnish with other seasonal fruits—raspberries make a great partner to this strawberry jelly.